l0calh05t/advent-of-code-2022/README.md

 # Advent of Code 2022

 Much like [last year](https://github.com/l0calh05t/advent-of-code-2021), this repository collects my Rust solutions and thoughts regarding Advent of Code 2022.
-I am *not* attempting to compete for any leaderboards, just doing these for fun and to try out crates I haven't gotten around to using (enough).
+I am *not* attempting to compete for any leaderboards, just doing these for fun and to try out crates I haven’t gotten around to using (enough).
 So far these include:

 - [automod](https://github.com/dtolnay/automod)